leloulight/csci71-FinalProject/README.md

 * Allow user information to be added/updated.
 Information includes name, email, phone number, photo, password.
 *
 ---
-##### **Story Title: Sort list items (set item preferences)**
-**Estimate:** 10
-As Sarah the Big Splash event organizer, I want to be able to sort items in the list so that I can see the items ordered according to my preferences.

-**Acceptance Criteria :**
-* System generates options for level of effort required (numerical value), priority (sprint #), and target date at item creation.
-* I can order by priority.
-* I can order alphabetically.
-* I can order by target date.
-The system can compute the numerical value of each task in relation to that of the overall sprint as a percentage of the total effort required.

----
 ##### **Story Title: Create email reminders for each item**
 **Estimate :**  5
 As Sarah the Big Splash event organizer, I want to be able to send email reminders to myself and/or other members of my team whenever a list item is created or is near a due or suspense date so that I can be aware of items and deadlines when I am not logged in to the system.